-Any lack of rest, relaxation and/or excessive stress can seriously reduce the efficiency of your brain function.
+Any lack of rest, relaxation, and/or excessive stress can seriously reduce the efficiency of your brain function.
 The human brain requires a large amount of energy to function.
-If you are constantly exhausted your mind won't be able to retain knowledge and learn.
+If you are constantly exhausted, your mind won't be able to retain knowledge and learn.

 3. Read, read, read!

-This shouldn't come as much of a surprise but don't underestimate the power of reading.
+This shouldn't come as much of a surprise, but don't underestimate the power of reading.
 Reading exposes you to new ideas and can influence and improve your mind.
 Being well-read not only improves your vocabulary but will also make you more articulate.

-4. Food glorious food!
+4. Food, glorious food!

-You are what you eat, as they say.
+"You are what you eat", as they say.
 Food is the fuel for your body, and more importantly, for your brain.
 What you stuff down your throat can influence your brain function.

 5. Play games!